Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe

 sauteed butternut squash noodles in pan with spinach

-Continue to stir fry for a minute until spinach is wilted.
-Taste and adjust seasonings, adding salt, pepper and a touch of maple syrup if you like.
+Continue to stir fry for a minute until the spinach is wilted.
+Taste and adjust seasonings.

 butternut squash noodles in balsamic butter sauce in bowl